Scream! If You Know the Answer: Games

-Pair Shaped - This round also takes place aboard the Detonator tower ride.
+Pair Shaped – This round also takes place aboard the Detonator tower ride.
 While each team ascends the tower, they can see a 4x4 board of panels on the ground, containing 8 pairs of symbols.
 Once at the top of the tower, the board is turned over, with each of the 16 panels being numbered.
 They must then shout out two numbers of what they think are matching symbols.
 If they are incorrect, or take longer than ten seconds to provide an answer, they are dropped from the top of the tower.
 Points are scored for each correctly matched pair.
 If they successfully match all 8 pairs, they are dropped anyway.

-Stop the Drop - Once again, this round takes place aboard the Detonator tower ride.
-Once at the top of the tower, taking turns, the team-mates must name items from a given category.
+Stop the Drop – Once again, this round takes place aboard the Detonator tower ride.
+Once at the top of the tower, taking turns, the teammates must name items from a given category.
 Should they provide an incorrect answer, or take longer than five seconds to provide an answer, they are dropped from the top of the tower.
 Points are awarded for each correct answer.

-Twisty Listy - In this round, each team rides the Nemesis: Inferno roller coaster.
+Twisty Listy – In this round, each team rides the Nemesis Inferno roller coaster.
 Before they start, they are given the beginning of a story, for example, 'I went to London and I saw ...'.
 As the ride gets underway, each team member take turns to add an item to the list, so for example, the first team member might say, 'I went to London and I saw an apple'.
 The other contestant could then say, 'I went to London and I saw an apple and a carrot', before the first team member would then repeat the sentence, adding a third item to the list.
 Points are awarded at the end of the round, based on how many items the team successfully added to their list.
 The adjudicators are fairly liberal with what answers are deemed correct in this round.

-Sum Like It Not - This round involves the celebrity contingent of each team riding the Rush giant swing ride.
-While on the ride, the two non-celebrity team-mates on the ground below hold up a series of large signs with fairly simple mathematical sums on them.
+Sum Like It Not – This round involves the celebrity contingent of each team riding the Rush giant swing ride.
+While on the ride, the two non-celebrity teammates on the ground below hold up a series of large signs with fairly simple mathematical sums on them.
 The first celebrity contestant to shout out the correct answer scores for their team.